JulyWitch/JulyWitch.github.io/content/posts/over-refactoring-effects.en.md

 - **The lazy programmer mindset:** Refactoring 3 blocks of code takes more time than changing them one by one, So why even bother?
 - **Adding more params:** If you find yourself adding new params to your already refactored code block, It's time to rethink your approach

-What's your experience with over-refactoring?
-Have you ever faced such a codebase?
+What’s your experience with over-refactoring?
+Have you ever encountered a codebase like this?